subsquid/docs/docs/tutorials/index-to-local-csv-files.md

 ```

 :::info
-The file in the GitHub repository is slightly different, as there's some added logic to obtain the number of decimals for the token, using Subsquid's SDK to interact with the smart contract deployed on chain (this is where the `RPC_ENDPOINT` variable is being used).
+The file in the GitHub repository is slightly different, as there's some added logic to obtain the number of decimals for the token.
+For that, the processor [interacts with the smart contract deployed on chain](/evm-indexing/query-state).
+This is where the `RPC_ENDPOINT` variable is being used.
 :::

 ### Launch the project